Pedmore teams up with Young Enterprise to help create an enterprising approach to education

-We have signed up to the Peter Jones Enterprise School Award, which offers students the opportunity to run an enterprise club and take part in various national competitions throughout the year.
+We have signed up to the Young Enterprise Company Programme , which offers Year 10 students the opportunity to run an small enterprise and take part in various trade fairs and a national competition throughout the year.

 Mr Lloyd, our Headteacher said,

-We have been actively engaged with many exciting and successful Enterprise projects in all year groups over the last three years.
-Last term we competed in the Peter Jones Foundation Tycoon in School Competition which gave our Year 9 GCSE Business Enterprise students a great experience of delivering a challenging but successful Enterprise project - Funky Festives, unique handmade festive wreaths and Christmas cards.
-We are looking to engage as many of our students in Enterprise activity to increase their employability skills and see the Peter Jones Enterprise School Award as the ideal vehicle to help turn our aims into reality.
-The award means we have real support in setting up a school wide Enterprise Club and being able to take part in national competitions has created a real buzz in our school.
+We have been actively engaged with many exciting and successful Enterprise projects in all year groups over several years here at PTC.
+In the past , this has included offering a GCSE in Business and Enterprise to our students and also being awarded as a Peter Jones Enterprise School .
+This gave our Year 9 GCSE Business Enterprise students a great experience of delivering a challenging but successful Enterprise project - Funky Festives, unique handmade festive wreaths and Christmas cards.
+We are constantly looking to engage as many of our students in Enterprise activity to increase their employability skills and now see the Young Enterprise Company Programme as the ideal vehicle to help turn our aims into reality.
+The programme means we have real support in helping our students set up a fully functioning small enterprise and being able to take part in a national competitions has created a real buzz in our school.

 Mr Lloyd added,